jhualberta/acrylic_annealing/README.md

 This file is saved here as a reference database, and a digitalized copy of the original tables from the book.
 Two pdf files are scanned copies from the book.

-The main program, readStachiwTable.py, reads the CSV file `StachiwTable15_1.csv` for the annealing cycle 1 and 2; and
+The main program readStachiwTable.py, reads the CSV file `StachiwTable15_1.csv` for the annealing cycle 1 and 2; and `StachiwTable15_3B.csv` for the annealing cycle 3.

 # To run:
 `python3 readStachiwTable.py`